timescale/docs/cloud/operations.md

 </procedure>

-### Reset password
+### Reset service password
-Use this section to reset the password you use to log in to your Timescale Cloud account.
-You must have access to the current password to do this.
-If you have forgotten your password, you can reset it from the login screen instead.
+You can reset your service password from the `Operations` dashboard.
+This is the password you use to connect to your database, not the password to your Timescale Cloud account.
+To reset your Timescale Cloud password, navigate to the `Account` page.

+When you reset your service password, you are first prompted for your Timescale Cloud password.
+Once you authenticate, you can create a new service password, ask Timescale Cloud to auto-generate a password, or switch your authentication type between SCRAM and MD5.

 ### Pause service
 You can pause a service if you want to stop it running temporarily.
 This stops